Oumar Bakari

-Oumar Bakari (born 30 April 1980) is a retired French footballer defender.
+Oumar Bakari (born 30 April 1980) is a French retired footballer.

 He signed for Charleroi following his contract expiration with Stade Malherbe Caen in November 2006, becoming the sixth player of African descent to sign for the Belgian side.

 Bakari previously played for OGC Nice in Ligue 1 as well as ES Wasquehal, Stade Lavallois and Stade Malherbe Caen in Ligue 2.